 Moved here from Chicago, where I recently finished grad school at the Institute of Design.
 I am an interaction designer, do some freelance graphic design on the side, and just joined a cool organization called Moishe House that plans free social events in the city every month; everything from beer tastings, hikes, and parties.
 I love listening to electronic music, KEXP 90.3 FM (Seattle radio), and my new fav shows are Breaking Bad and Portlandia.
 I’ll try anything twice (because everyone knows the first time is just for practice), I like hiking, biking, improv comedy, and I'm constantly on the prowl looking for the next thing to do.

 Shalom achim, ma kore?
 My name is Analucía (ah-na-loo-see-ah), and I am so proud to be a Jewish community organizer in the wonderful city of San Francisco.
 I am originally from Lima, Peru, grew up in Madrid, Spain and Orange County, California, and recently relocated to the Bay Area after 3 glorious years in Portland, OR.
-I am an ethnographic researcher, wellness counselor, and social work educator specializing in the advancement of critical social thought and policy.
-I enjoy adventure travel, gastronomy, holistic health and nutrition, running, hip hop, and reading.
-I look forward to meeting soon!
+I am an ethnographic researcher, community organizer, and social work educator specializing in the advancement of critical social thought and policy.
+I enjoy hardcore travel, being in water (and on land), electronic and hip hop music, gastronomy, happiness, and reading.

 Jeremy Shuback works as an Animation Producer at G-dcast, a Jewish non profit dedicated to animating the Torah for today.
 He's led High Holiday services at Michigan State University alongside Moishe House's Rabbi and Director of Immersive Learning Dan Horwitz, and led a couple of Birthright trips in 2012.
 His Judaic background draws greatly from his parents who brought him up in a conservative observant Jewish household.
 He comes from a long line of Rabbis, most recently his Grandfather, who was a Rabbi in East Chicago.
 In addition to his Judaic background, he has worked as a title sequence designer, a background painter for various movies, a social media consultant, a print and web designer, a traveling instructor, and many other jobs/careers.
 This is in addition to years performing as an improvisor and youtube personality.
 For more information, please visit his website at http://www.jeremyshuback.com